tmoss4/bkr/pages/politics/system.md

 <h5>Eligibility</h5>

 To vote you must:
-<br/>1. be a citizen of the Bahamas who is 18 years or older
+<p>1. be a citizen of the Bahamas who is 18 years or older
-<br/>2. residing in the Bahamas for at least one year immediately before the date of appointment
+<br/>2. residing in the Bahamas for at least one year immediately before the date of appointment</p>

 For more information on registering to vote for the 2017 election - <a href="http://www.votebahamas2017.com/">click here</a>.